awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-sdk-client-api.md

    + If your fleets have TLS certificate generation enabled, you must connect using the DNS name and port\.
 This is required even if you haven't implemented a server authentication process\.
    + If your game server is set up to validate incoming player connections, you must reference the player session ID\.

    Once connected, the game client and server process communicate directly without involving the GameLift service\.
 The server process maintains communication with the GameLift service to report player connection status, health status, etc\.
-If the game server validates incoming players, it verifies that the player session ID matches a reserved slot in the game session, and either accepts of denies the player cconnection\.
+If the game server validates incoming players, it verifies that the player session ID matches a reserved slot in the game session, and either accepts or denies the player cconnection\.
 When the player disconnects, the server process reports the dropped connection\.

    If you want to enable server authentication and encrypt data packets travelling between game client and the game session, you need to build this functionality\.
 When the TLS certificate generation feature is enabled for a new fleet, GameLift only gets the TLS certificate and creates DNS entries for each instance in the fleet\.